 Our journey takes us to the south Cotswolds where there’s so much to explore!
 We first escape to the unique Rococo Gardens where we can roam free, relax, restore and rediscover among this haven of peace and tranquility.

 The 12th century Berkeley Castle with its exciting history and atmosphere will draw us into its storied past.
-We’ll spend our time exploring the castle, gardens and enjoying an included lunch.
+We’ll spend our time exploring the the lovely gardens and enjoying an included café lunch before our guided castle tour.

 Wotton Under Edge: